TROVE + THE FUTURE of NEWS

 • We consolidated edit controls into a single primary screen.

 • We deployed large images throughout the main story feeds.
-We stopped differentiating between hosted articles and un-hosted articles — since our users never picked up on the visual cues.
-(Hosted articles lived in our app, unhosted articles were displayed using their native web views.)
+We stopped differentiating between hosted and un-hosted articles — since our users never picked up on the visual cues.
+(Hosted articles lived in our app; unhosted articles were displayed using their native web views.)

 iOS Metrics (MoM for troves curated by users)